Privacy Policy

 The Benchmark Dataset

-6.2 Anonymisation Process
+6.1 Anonymisation Process

-• Organisation names and identifiers are removed
+• Organisation identifiers are removed

-• Anti-pattern scores are averaged across cohorts — not stored at individual level
+• Anti-pattern scores are averaged across cohorts, not stored at individual level

 • Benchmark Data is stored in a logically isolated data store with no join keys to identifiable data